-John and Shan Barry moved to Lesotho as missionaries in 2004.
+Anthony and Matsepo* moved to Lesotho as missionaries in 2004.
 Subsequently they were based in Johannesburg, overseeing the Southern Region office.
-Now, John is Africa Ministries Director for our International Office.
+Now, Anthony is Africa Ministries Director for our International Office.

 We know what’s really important.
 What matters is not AIM, nor denominations, nor other institutions that will pass away.
 What matters is the Kingdom of God.
 We can’t pin it down – but we can see signs of its being in our midst.
 It’s my joy to share glimpses and to point to three small signs of the coming of the Kingdom of God among God’s people in Lesotho.